Gloria Brame

-Early life and education
+Early life

-Brame was born on August 20, 1955, in New York City to Holocaust survivor parents.
-She was raised in Brooklyn, New York, where she was an award-winning student from elementary school through college, earning numerous academic prizes and scholarships.
+Brame was born on August 20, 1955, at Beth Israel Hospital in New York City to Jewish Holocaust survivors.
+She was raised in Brooklyn, New York.
 She graduated from Sheepshead Bay High School in Brooklyn in 1972.

-Brame earned her PhD degree in Human Sexuality from the Institute for Advanced Study of Human Sexuality in 2000 and an M.A. in English literature from Columbia University in 1978.
-She also earned a B.A. in English with honors, summa cum laude, from York College, City University of New York in 1977.
+She earned a B.A. in English with honors, summa cum laude, from York College, City University of New York in 1977, and an M.A. in English Literature from Columbia University in 1978.